thefreshuk/thefresh-test/README.md

-# Leadflo Take-home Challenge
+# The Fresh Take-home Challenge

 ![](./.assets/process.png)

-You're probably here because we've been discussing a possible role at Leadflo.
+You're probably here because we've been discussing a possible role at The Fresh working on Leadflo.
 If that's the case, congrats!

 To move forward, we need to understand how you work and, crucially, how we work together.
 As such, this project includes a set of take-home challenges that you